Mortgage Rates Dip to Lowest Since Late-2016

 |620+ for most loans||Refinance loans approved in minutes||View Rates|

 |620+||Basic mortgage information is available without a signup|

 Buying is Cheaper Now, Even in Hot Property Market

 Finding an affordable home is a big deal for most buyers, but how many buyers worry about getting an affordable interest rate?

-As the following table shows, even the smallest movement in interest rates can make thousands of dollars’ worth of difference to the total amount of interest a buyer pays a lender over the duration of a mortgage loan.
+As the following table shows, movement in interest rates can make a difference to the total amount of interest a buyer pays a lender over the duration of a mortgage loan.

 The median home value in the United States was $227,700 in June 2019, 5.2% up from a year earlier, according to Zillow.
 Thirty-year fixed rates fell 18% in the corresponding period, according to Freddie Mac.
 A person buying a house at the median national price in June 2019 would have paid $11,840 more than a person buying 12 months earlier, but would have reduced by $23,360 their future interest payment liabilities.

 Home Buyers Are Better off Than a Year Ago